practical-bootcamp/week4-assignment1-template/README.md

 This repository uses automated grading (or testing).
 When starting, all automated tests will fail.
 Your task is to make them all pass.

+1. This repository has a `requirements.txt` file that you will need to install in your system.
+Use `python -m venv venv` and then `source venv/bin/activate`.
+Use [these instructions](https://docs.python.org/3/library/venv.html) for other systems.
+Finally, use `pip -r requirements.txt` to install the dependencies
 1. Go to the [assignment.ipynb](./assignment.ipynb) Jupyter Notebook and go through each of the question sections.
 1. Follow the instructions for each code cell.
 Sometimes a new variable needs to be created.
 Other times a pre-created variable must be reused.
 1. Every time you push it will trigger automated tests.
 Each section might represent a few tests. **Ensure you don't change the variable names**.